winduum/winduum-docs/docs/docs/themes.md

 ## Compatibility

 Values are defined in raw *RGB* values for better compatibility, and used for `color-mix` variables.
 Since support for `color-mix`is not that great, `rgb` is still used for Tailwind colors.
-And both types of variables are ready for use in your project `.css` files.
+And both types of variables are ready to use in your project `.css` files.

 * [`src/base/theme/default.css`](https://github.com/winduum/winduum/blob/main/src/base/theme/default.css)
 * [`src/base/theme/dark.css`](https://github.com/winduum/winduum/blob/main/src/base/theme/dark.css)